 Hello, and welcome!

-This website was launched to help people learn more about all things psychiatry: mental conditions, professional treatments, self-help strategies, writing, reflections on life, a “Dear Doc” column, and a freshly minted section of (mostly weird and wacky) worksheets.
-Plus lots of extra tidbits that don’t fit in anywhere.
+This website was launched to help people learn more about all things psychiatry: mental conditions, professional treatments, self-help strategies, writing, reflections on life, and a particularly bizarre section devoted to people with addiction.

 So you want to know about mental illness and its treatments, about surviving and going beyond?
 Or more about the benefits of aging and strange imagery exercises?
 Here are some random articles to start you off.
 (For a list of all 100+ articles on this website, check out the All Topics page.)